MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.xaml.hosting.desktopwindowxamlsource/nf-microsoft-ui-xaml-hosting-desktopwindowxamlsource-idesktopwindowxamlsourcenative-pretranslatemessage.md

 ## -description

-Enables the WinRT XAML framework to process a Windows message for a [IDesktopWindowXamlSourceNative](nn-microsoft-ui-xaml-hosting-desktopwindowxamlsource-idesktopwindowxamlsourcenative.md) object that hosts a WinRT XAML control.
+Enables the WinRT XAML framework to process a Windows message for an [IDesktopWindowXamlSourceNative](nn-microsoft-ui-xaml-hosting-desktopwindowxamlsource-idesktopwindowxamlsourcenative.md) object that hosts a WinRT XAML control.

 ## -parameters